Search

 6. When the pressure gauge is stable it is time to open the discharge valve of the centrifugal pump.

-These steps are considered as the standard operating procedure for most of the centrifugal pumps in chemical industries.
+These steps are considered the standard operating procedure for most of the centrifugal pumps in chemical industries.

-Note: check periodical maintenance logbook to confirm about the cleaning of the strainer in the suction line and fitted back, to protect the impeller from damage.
+Note: check the periodical maintenance logbook to confirm the cleaning of the strainer in the suction line and fitted back, to protect the impeller from damage.
 Know what parts a centrifugal pump is made off

 Schematic drawing of centrifugal pump set up, pipe lining to the centrifugal pumps suction and discharge connections